 The aim of Clothes on Film is to examine costume and identity in movies, featuring detailed articles on outfits, reviews, news and exclusive interviews.
 Got a costume question?
 Refer to the ‘Note’ section below.

-Clothes on Film features in the book ‘Hollywood Costume’ by Deborah Nadoolman Landis – an essay entitled ‘Afterlife: Ensuring the Enduring Interest of a Web Audience’.
+Clothes on Film features in the book ‘Hollywood Costume’ by Deborah Nadoolman Landis – a chapter entitled ‘Afterlife: Ensuring the Enduring Interest of a Web Audience’.
 Buy a copy HERE

 Launched mid 2009, Clothes on Film has since been selected as Internet Pick of the Week by The Guardian, endorsed by Ralph Lauren, nominated as Total Film Blog of the Year and Cosmopolitan magazine, and is currently one of Channel 4′s Best Fashion Blogs.
 Author and vintage stylist Naomi Thompson describes Clothes on Film as ‘The best website I have found for cinematic referencing’.
 Film Comment had this to say: ‘Drawing on the wealth of precise vocabulary available to both fashion and film, the rewarding site’s diverse stable of contributors write about both disciplines in an articulate manner that is intelligible to a person versed in neither’.
 And Grazia Italy quite likes us, too.